 MEGA PHOTO BONUSES

 I like Hilo.
-Thanks to Tynan for help putting this together and being my tour guide in Hilo to show me all this stuff.
+Thanks to Tynan for help buying and decorating our apartment there and being my tour guide in Hilo to show me all this stuff.
 I look forward to exploring more restaurants and activities in and around town.

 Things I want to explore next time: